Learn More: ArriveCAN

 GET THE CANADA ARRIVECAN

-To apply for this document, you’ll have to offer information, including contact and travel details, your quarantine plan, information about your arrival at the quarantine/isolation location as well as if you have symptoms of COVID-19 when entering Canada and during the 14-day quarantine/isolation period.
+To apply for this document, you’ll have to offer information, including contact and travel details as well as if you have symptoms of COVID-19.
+Unvaccinated travelers must detail their quarantine arrangements too.

 You’ll also have to take a COVID-19 molecular test taken within 72 hours of scheduled boarding.